 Blue card rights and obligations for individuals

-Applicants and card holders have rights and obligations under the blue card system.
+Individuals, including applicants and card holders, have rights and obligations under the blue card system.
+Employer organisations, including business operators, also have obligations.

 Your rights

-- give you a copy of all the information we have received
+- give you a copy of the assessable information we have about you

-- give you a chance to tell your side of the story by making a submission
+- give you an opportunity to tell your side of the story by making a submission

-- consider all information you provide before making a final decision.
+- consider all information you provide before making a decision.

 You also have the right to:

-- withdraw your application while it is being processed
+- withdraw your application before a decision is made

 Your obligations

-As an applicant or card holder, you have obligations.
-If you don't comply with these obligations, you could face penalties.
+As an applicant or card holder, you must meet certain obligations.
+If you don't, you could face penalties.

 Changes to personal and employment information